Where does San Diego County get its drinking water today?

 Poseidon Water is an independent company but has entered into a 60-year lease on the project site with NRG West, the owner and operator of the power station.

-How will San Diego County benefit from the project?
+How does San Diego County benefit from the plant?

-How long will it be until the facility is fully operational?
+How long did it take for the plant to become fully operational?

-Build-out will take approximately three years with completion expected in late 2015.
+Build-out took approximately three years with completion expected in December 2015.

-Will city or state tax dollars be used for this project?
+Were city or state tax dollars used for this project?

 No, taxpayers and ratepayers are not at risk.
 Poseidon has funded the project through the capital markets and has contributed equity to the project.
 Private investors assumed the majority of the risks associated with the project including permitting, designing, building and operating the facility.

-Will the project cause growth in the region?
+Has the project caused growth in the region?

 No. Growth in San Diego County and throughout Southern California will occur in accordance with existing and new land use policies.
 SANDAG has already projected that the county's population will grow by one million by 2030, with most of that occurring from births rather than in-migration.
 This project will help meet their needs and compensate for the expected cutbacks of supply from Northern California and the Colorado River.